priyankasingh2907/LaravelAutherisation/README.md

-# Laravel CRUD with AJAX
+# Laravel Authorization & Middleware Project

 This project showcases a comprehensive implementation of authorization and middleware in a Laravel application.
 The focus is on demonstrating how to manage user permissions and protect routes using Laravel’s built-in authorization features and custom middleware.
 ## Tech Stack